 - Stable and retains its value

-- Gold price often increases in times of economic crisis
+- The price of gold often increases in times of economic crisis

-- Physical holding of gold bars and coins provides security
+- Physically holding gold bars and coins provides security

 - A hedge against inflation risks